Transmitter Site Tour:

 Additional Pictures of the "B" Ville site WWFG, WOSC and WLBW Transmitter site

-Second is the Salisbury WSBY site, this is one of four of the transmitter sites in Salisbury two FM and two AM.
-WSBY is a class A+ 6 kW station, and one of the few wear we own the tower and building.
+The WSBY site, this is one of four of the transmitter sites in Salisbury two FM and two AM.
+WSBY is a class A+ 6 kW station,

 Not as fancy as the Bishopville site, but WSBY dose have two transmitters.
 Their is a Harris Z-5 along with a QEI backup transmitter, the door on the QEI is open because its in its natural state, broken. in the back of the picture is my packet BBS.